Giancarl021/graph-interface/README.md

     binder: null, // [REQUIRED] The key in the values object that will be the key in the response object
     cycle: {
     	async: true, // Defines if the requests will be made in parallelism or linearly
-    	attemps: 3, // The maximum of attempts to the same quantity of errors
+    	attempts: 3, // The maximum of attempts to the same quantity of errors
     	requests: 50 // The number of requests made in the same cycle on asynchronous mode },
     type: null // [REQUIRED] 'unit' | 'list'